-- 1) A mix of types of housing, consistent with local and regional needs and feasible within the housing market in which they will be situated, including rental, homeownership, and other occupancy arrangements, if any, for families, individuals, persons with special needs, and the elderly - 2) A numerical goal for annual housing production, pursuant to which there is an increase in the municipality's number of SHIeligible housing units by at least 0.50 percent of its total units during every calendar year included in the HPP until the overall percentage exceeds the statutory minimum.

-methods.
-The housing goals and strategies are intended to guide local housing policies and initiatives.
+- 1) A mix of types of housing, consistent with local and regional needs and feasible within the housing market in which they will be situated, including rental, homeownership, and other occupancy arrangements, if any, for families, individuals, persons with special needs, and the elderly - 2) A numerical goal for annual housing production, pursuant to which there is an increase in the municipality's number of SHIeligible housing units by at least 0.50 percent of its total units during every calendar year included in the HPP until the overall percentage exceeds the statutory engagement methods.
+The housing goals and strategies are intended to guide local housing policies and initiatives but do not bind future actions or decisions of local officials or Town Meeting.